Treaty of Turin (1696)

-The Treaty of Turin, signed on 29 August 1696 by the French King and the Duchy of Savoy, ended the latter's involvement in the Nine Years' War.
+The Treaty of Turin, signed on 29 August 1696 by Louis XIV of France and Victor Amadeus II of Sardinia, ended the latter's involvement in the Nine Years' War.

-Savoy signed a separate peace with France and left the Grand Alliance, an anti-French coalition formed on 20 December 1689 by England, the Dutch Republic and Emperor Leopold.
+By signing a separate peace with Louis XIV, Victor Amadeus left the Grand Alliance, an anti-French coalition formed on 20 December 1689 by England, the Dutch Republic, and Emperor Leopold.

-On 7 October 1696, the treaty was followed by the Convention of Vigevano in which France, Savoy, Leopold and Spain agreed a general ceasefire in Italy.
+It was followed on 7 October 1696 with the Convention of Vigevano in which France, Savoy, Leopold and Spain agreed a general ceasefire in Italy.
 The Treaty of Turin was made part of the 1697 Treaty of Ryswick.